John Paul Jones: Early command

 Jones sailed from the Delaware River in February 1776 aboard Alfred on the Continental Navy's maiden cruise.
-It was aboard this vessel that Jones took the honour of hoisting the first U.S. ensign—the Grand Union Flag—over a naval vessel.
+It was aboard this vessel that Jones took the honour of hoisting the first U.S. ensign, the Continental Union Flag, over a naval vessel.

 The fleet had been expected to cruise along the coast but was ordered instead by Commodore Esek Hopkins to sail for The Bahamas, where Nassau was raided for military supplies.
 The fleet had an unsuccessful encounter with a British packet ship on their return voyage.
 Jones was then assigned command of the sloop USS Providence.
 Congress had recently ordered the construction of thirteen frigates for the American Navy, one of which was to be commanded by Jones.
 In exchange for this prestigious command, Jones accepted his commission aboard the smaller Providence.
-Over the summer of 1776 as commander of Providence, Jones performed various services for the Continental Navy and Congress.
+Over the summer of 1776, as commander of Providence, Jones performed various services for the Continental Navy and Congress.
 These services included the transport of troops, the movement of supplies, and the escort of convoys.
 During this time, Jones was able to assist a 'brig from Hispaniola' that was being chased by HMS Cerberus and laden with military stores.
-The brig was then purchased by Congress and put in commission as USS Hampden with Captain Hoysted Hacker commanding.
+The brig was then purchased by Congress and commissioned as USS Hampden with Captain Hoysted Hacker in command.
 During a later six-week voyage to Nova Scotia, Jones captured sixteen prizes and inflicted significant damage in the Raid on Canso.

 Jones's next command came as a result of Commodore Hopkins's orders to liberate hundreds of American prisoners forced to labour in coal mines in Nova Scotia, and also to raid British shipping.
 On November 1, 1776, Jones set sail in command of Alfred to carry out this mission.
 Winter conditions prevented freeing the prisoners, but the mission did result in the capture of Mellish, a vessel carrying a vital supply of winter clothing intended for General John Burgoyne's troops in Canada.